-- C1.5.1 All admissions to higher education programmes of study in the College and collaborative partners will be conducted in accordance with the agreed procedures set out in the HE Admission Policy and agreed by HE Academic Board. - C1.5.2 All judgements made in the admissions process will be based on clear and comprehensive entry requirements which have been made available to all applicants. - C1.5.3 The admissions process will be monitored and reviewed to ensure currency, relevance, appropriateness, and fairness and consistency in judgements. - C1.5.4 In appropriate circumstances, a programme may designate a normal entry profile or profiles which reflect the market for that subject area/programme, in accordance with HE Admission.
+- C1.5.1 All admissions to higher education programmes of study in the Institution and collaborative partners will be conducted in accordance with the agreed procedures set out in the HE Admission Policy and agreed by HE Academic Board. - C1.5.2 All judgements made in the admissions process will be based on clear and comprehensive entry requirements which have been made available to all applicants.

-- C1.5.5 All Programmes will state clearly the criteria for admission to the Programme.
-Such entry profiles will specify the entry requirements and criteria to be met by applicants. - C1.5.6 Where there is a significantly high number of applications for a study programme, the College or collaborative partners requires that all applications which meet the specified entry requirements, as set out in the relevant entry profiles, are subject to a selection process. - C1.5.7 The selection criteria will be pre-determined prior to the commencement of the admissions process.
-Selection criteria will be determined in accordance with HE Admission policy and procedures, and any associated guidelines. - C1.5.8 The selection process will not include requirements for any achievement higher than that specified in the relevant entry profiles. - C1.5.9 Monitoring and review of the admissions process will review the effectiveness and efficiency of feedback to students during the process.
+- C1.5.3 The admissions process will be monitored and reviewed to ensure currency, relevance, appropriateness, and fairness and consistency in judgements. - C1.5.4 In appropriate circumstances, a programme may designate a normal entry profile or profiles which reflect the market for that subject area/programme, in accordance with HE Admission. - C1.5.5 All Programmes will state clearly the criteria for admission to the Programme.
+Such entry profiles will specify the entry requirements and criteria to be met by applicants. - C1.5.6 Where there is a significantly high number of applications for a study programme, the Institution or collaborative partners requires that all applications which meet the specified entry requirements, as set out in the relevant entry profiles, are subject to a selection process. - C1.5.7 The selection criteria will be pre-determined prior to the commencement of the admissions process.
+Selection criteria will be determined in accordance with HE Admission policy and procedures, and any associated guidelines. - C1.5.8 The selection process will not include requirements for any achievement higher than that specified in the relevant entry profiles. - C1.5.9 Monitoring and review of the admissions process will review the effectiveness and efficiency of feedback to students during the process. - C1.5.10 If the applicant is applying for a Higher or Degree Apprenticeship there will be additional requirements set by the Apprenticeship Standard, therefore the admissions team must work closely with the Apprenticeship Department to ensure a fair and appropriate approach to admissions for such an applicant.